Jack Nicholson as J.J. Gittes, private investigator and ex-policeman

 The P.I.’s P.I., Gittes rarely ventures out without his fedora, in this case a fairly conservative one with a wide gray grosgrain band that barely contrasts against the dark gray felt of the hat.

 Gittes wears his usual gold-toned wristwatch with a flat square dial on a link bracelet that uniquely fastens with a single-prong buckle.
+The watch was identified by Watches in Movies in January 2017 as a vintage Longines Palladium, a period timepiece that had been retailed by Tiffany & Co. in the 1930s and 1940s.

 Although not an exact replica of the suit featured on screen, the “Chinatown Suit” tailored by Magnoli Clothiers is a fine-looking suit that incorporates many elements of Gittes’ suits, particularly this one.